Data Risk Management: Framework, Assessment & Strategies

 Stronger authentication makes credential theft less useful.
 Prioritize:

 SMS-based MFA can be bypassed through SIM swapping.
 TOTP apps are more secure but can still be phished with real-time proxy attacks.
-Hardware keys provide the strongest protection - but none of it helps if infostealers have already captured session tokens from infected devices.
+Hardware keys provide the strongest protection.
+But none of it helps if infostealers have already captured session tokens from infected devices.

 Bot protection stops automated credential stuffing attacks.
 Look for: